 Handbook on Biological Warfare Preparedness provides detailed information on biological warfare agents and their mode of transmission and spread.
 In addition, it explains methods of detection and medical countermeasures, including vaccine and post-exposure therapeutics, with specific sections detailing diseases, their transmission, clinical signs and symptoms, diagnosis, treatment, vaccines, prevention and management.
 This book is useful reading for researchers and advanced students in toxicology and the aspects of biological warfare agents, but will also prove helpful for medical students, civil administration, medical doctors, first responders and security forces.

 - Introduces different bacterial and viral agents, including Ebola and other emerging threats and toxins

 - Discusses medical countermeasures, including vaccines and post-exposure therapeutics

-- Includes comprehensive review of the current methods for detection
+- Includes a comprehensive review of the current methods for detection

 Researchers and advanced students in toxicology and aspects of biological warfare agents.
 It will also prove helpful for medical students, civil administration, medical doctors, first responders, and security forces

 - Biological warfare agents: History and modern-day relevance